fbpx

 In Australia silicone implants are the most commonly used by far.

-The reasons for this are numerous but they can be summarized by stating that overall the cosmetic result is better.
+The reasons for this are numerous but include:

 • They have less wrinkling